 As a representative, only the action mechanism of the superior rectus is explained in detail.
-Examine the insertion of the superior rectus closely (Fig. 4-47).
+Examine the insertion and direction of the superior rectus closely (Fig. 4-47).
 The force of the superior rectus is divided into 1 and 2.
 Along the mediolateral axis, force 1 elevates the pupil (1A); along the superoinferior axis, force 1 adducts the pupil (1B); along the anteroposterior axis, force 2 intorts the eyeball (2).
 The three actions of the superior rectus are depicted with a curved arrow in Fig. 4-48.

 Not only IV and VI but also XI (Fig. 3-20) and XII (Fig. 3-13) contain only somatic motor nerves.
 These four cranial nerves are even simpler than the spinal nerves.
 What a relief!